ClarissaPereira/Finding-Ori/Biology Notes.md

 ## Imperfect K-mers
 A consequence of lagging strand deamination is that the DnaA box we wish to detect could have mutated.
 So exact pattern matching will not yield the true base sequence of the DnaA box.
 As a result, k-mer identification needs to account for a certain number of mutations per k-mer.

+## Limitations of a computational method
+  * Some bacterial genomes have very few DnaA boxes which complicates pattern matching and finding frequent k-mers
+  * Ori region will be imprecise if leading and lagging half-strand lengths are inequal
+  * Skew plots could have multiple minima which expands the ori searching region